-- You will learn how negative thought patterns emerge and cause problems in your life.
+- To learn how negative thought patterns emerge and cause problems in your life.

-- You can unlearn negative patterns of behavior and make positive changes in your life.
+- Begin to unlearn negative patterns of behavior and make positive changes in your life.

-- You acquire new problem-solving skills that allow you to think more clearly about your situation.
+- To acquire new problem-solving skills that allow you to think more clearly about your situation.